 Children outgrow a typical convertible or toddler seat when they weigh 40 lb.
 (18 kg) and are around 4 years of age.
-Although the lap/shoulder belt will provide some protection, these children are still too small for lap/shoulder belts to fit properly, which could increase the risk of serious injury.
+Although the lap/shoulder belt will provide some protection, these children are still too small for lap/shoulder belts to fit properly, which could increase the risk of serious injury in a crash.